If you like to use swear words, are you communicating the messages you intend?

 Perhaps you’re not thinking of sending a particular message when you let loose.
 Maybe you’re just angry and blowing off steam.
 It happens.
 Or maybe you think swearing isn’t the taboo it was because it seems everybody does it now – even at the highest professional levels.
 You wouldn’t be wrong about that.

 Donald Trump, Hillary Clinton, and Bernie Sanders all seasoned their 2016 campaigns with salty language.
 And it’s reported the new DNC head, Tom Perez, hardly makes any speech without inserting profanity.
 Something has changed.
 Politicians used to make every effort to convey dignity and eloquence in their language.

 We’re also seeing more profanity in professional marketing.
-Businesses hype their product or service as “kick-a_ _” or some such crude and overblown term used for shock value.
+Businesses hype their product or service as “kick-a_ _,” “bad-a_ _,” or some such crude and overblown term used for shock value.
+Even calling women vulgar sexual slurs is not off limits.
 Why do they do that?

 Why We’re Hearing More Swear Words

 There’s speculation politicians (more likely, their staff) have read the study* that correlates swearing with perceived honesty.
 Since it’s crucial for politicians to be perceived as honest, they’ve begun removing any filters they had.
 Marketers read studies, too, and apply what they learn to sell us their product.